 The following summarizes the principal fees and costs associated with engaging our firm for investment advisory services.
-For detailed information, refer to our Form ADV Part 2A, Items 5 and 6 by clicking this link https://adviserinfo.sec.gov/firm/summary/313916.

 - Asset Based Fees Payable quarterly in advance.
 Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value, which creates a conflict of interest.
 However, as fiduciaries, we put our clients' interests above our own. - Net-Worth Based Fees Payable quarterly in advance.
 Since the fees we receive are based on a client's net worth, we have an incentive to increase the value of a client's net worth, which creates a conflict in that we may recommend overly aggressive positions in an attempt to grow your account.
 However, as fiduciaries, we put our clients' interests above our own.